Networking considerations for an App Service environment

 If you assigned an IP address to your app, make sure you keep the ports open.
 To see the ports, select App Service Environment > IP addresses.

 All the items shown in the following outbound rules are needed, except for the last item.
 They enable network access to the ASE dependencies that were noted earlier in this article.
 If you block any of them, your ASE stops working.
 The last item in the list enables your ASE to communicate with other resources in your VNet.

 After your NSGs are defined, assign them to the subnet that your ASE is on.
-If you don’t remember the ASE VNet or subnet, you can see it from the ASE management portal.
+If you don’t remember the ASE VNet or subnet, you can see it from the ASE portal page.
 To assign the NSG to your subnet, go to the subnet UI and select the NSG.

 Routes become problematic most commonly when you configure your VNet with Azure ExpressRoute.
 There are three types of routes in a VNet: